Updated May 04, 2024

 Healthy Food For Melanoma Prevention

-Foods on their own may not stop melanoma or skin cancers, but used in concurrence with treatment, your diet can act as a foundation for improving your general health and well-being.
+Foods on their own may not stop melanoma or skin cancers, but if used in concurrence with treatment, your diet can act as a foundation for improving your general health and well-being.
 At Immunity Therapy Center, we believe in treating your cancer holistically.
-This is why we provide our patients with melanoma with healthy, organic meals to fuel them through the process of the treatment program.
+This is why we provide our patients with melanoma with healthy, organic meals to fuel them through the process of the skin cancer and melanoma treatment program.
 If you’re looking to take the natural route and pursue alternative cancer treatments, contact us today.
-And before you make any diet decisions, consult your doctor to learn more about a healthy diet plan for fighting skin cancer and supporting your recovery.
+Before you make any diet decisions, consult your doctor to learn more about a healthy diet plan for fighting skin cancer and supporting your recovery.

 Written By: Dr. Pablo Orozco